lynnfaraday/aresmush.com/tutorials/manage/backups.md

 There are many moving parts in the AWS backup process.
 Once you have it all set up, we recommend that you test it once using the manual `dbbackup` command.
 Make sure that the database file ends up in your S3 bucket successfully before relying on the automatic daily backups.

-### Option 3: Automated Local Backups

-AresMUSH will periodically back up your database and game folder to the local server.
-This isn't a great backup strategy (since your backups will be toast if anything happens to the server itself) but it's better than nothing.
-Edit the backup type (explained below) to 'local' to enable automated local backups.

-Backups are stored in your `aresmush/backups` folder.

-### Option 4: Manual FTP

-You can manually FTP the database dump file and game files to your local hard drive for a simple backup.
-The catch is you need to remember to do this periodically!

 ## General Backup Configuration

 For the automated backup strategies (local or AWS), there are a few things you'll want to configure.